 21assert instructor_example[0].startswith("Represent")

-Matryoshka embeddings are named after nesting dolls because selected prefix widths are trained to remain useful on their own.
+Matryoshka representation learning is named after nesting dolls because selected embedding prefix widths are trained to remain useful on their own.
 For example, a full 768-dimensional embedding can be trained together with 128- and 32-dimensional prefixes.
 You then choose among trained and evaluated widths based on the storage-quality budget.

 Train embeddings so that selected prefix widths preserve useful representations under their own losses:[9]

 For a contrastively trained embedding model, the loss can be computed at several predefined truncation points simultaneously.
-The following runnable toy implementation slices full embeddings down to smaller prefixes, calculates the same InfoNCE objective at each prefix, and averages the losses:
+This runnable toy implementation slices full embeddings down to smaller prefixes, calculates the same InfoNCE objective at each prefix, and averages the losses:

 1from math import exp, log, sqrt